floodyberry/chacha-opt/README.md

 * Fuzzing / benchmarking support is in [framework/](framework/).
 * Sample [app-example/main.c](app-example/main.c) provided showing use of cpuid and calling the example extension.
 * Platforms supported are x86, ARM.
+* The `framework` branch contains only the files needed to create a new library.
+Pull from `framework` instead of `master` to update your libraries using asm-opt!

 # HOW IT WORKS #